cre8magic/cre8magic/docs-src/pages/contribute/code/architecture.md

     1. **MagicMenuTailor** ...
 1. The **/Menus/Components/MagicMenu** is a primary or sample component for using the menu.
     1. It will expect a `Settings` parameter which is the `MagicMenuSettings`.
-    1. It will usually use the `MagicHat` to prepare the `MagicMenuKit`
+    1. It will usually use the `MagicAct` to prepare the `MagicMenuKit`
     1. It will then use the `MagicMenuKit` to iterate the data, and render the menu.

 ## Settings Structures